Do you use pulse for TIG Welding?

 As well as being a mig, stick, or flux core welder.

-The ability to do all processes and all metals makes this inverter multiprocess welder extremely functional.
+The ability to do all processes and all metals makes an AC/DC multiprocess welder extremely useful.

-I have received a lot of questions about this machine.
+Thats probably why I have received so many questions about this machine.

 So I asked Miller if they were interested in sending me one to review.